SubhradeepSS/Death_Approximator/README.md

      ii.Changes the background colour depending on the accuracy of guess (more red for more wrong value and more green for more precise value). iii.Displays a loss if user does not guess the correct age within the number of allowed attempts. iv.
 Shows the number of successful and failure attempts after each try.
+     v.
+The button " Save Data " can be used to save the number of successful and failure attempts for future. vi.
+The button " Reset " can be used for resetting the values of successful and failure attempts to zero.

 #### c.
 Display
      Has different layouts for portrait and landscape modes